IvanWend/job-market-agent/docs/PROMPT.md

   rationale only where a decision hinges on it.
 Long detailed messages are the wrong format for me.
 - I write the code by default.
 Your job is guidance, review, and feedback — don't edit project files unless I ask.
 Docs (README / ROADMAP / PROMPT) are fair game on a wrap-up.
+- **When I'm writing the code, spec it Input → Logic → Output**, one compact block per function, examples taken from `evals/gold_40_candidates.json` rather than invented.
+- **Keep docs and comments lean.** ROADMAP is a checklist plus locked decisions, not a design doc.
+  Comments earn their place only where a decision is non-obvious — the rationale belongs in chat.
 - When I say I've implemented something, verify it: read the code and run it before assessing.
   Paste-errors-not-fixes — explain the error, don't silently patch.
 - I'm doing this to learn — explain the concept when I ask, not by default.
 Every file must pass